cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 ### Comments

-This assessment evaluates the website and technical documentation for the Backstage open source software (OSS) project owned by the Cloud Native Computing Foundation (CNCF).
+This analysis evaluates the website and technical documentation for the Backstage open source software (OSS) project owned by the Cloud Native Computing Foundation (CNCF).

-#### Scope of Assessment
+#### Scope of analysis

 The assessed documentation includes the entire contents of the website at https://backstage.io (which also contains the technical docs at https://backstage.io/docs), as well as documentation for contributors and users on the Backstage GitHub repository at https://github.com/backstage/backstage.
-The assessment does not include Spotify's Backstage website at https://backstage.spotify.com/.
+The analysis does not include Spotify's Backstage website at https://backstage.spotify.com/.

 The Backstage website and documentation are written in Markdown and are compiled using the Docusaurus static site generator.
 The site's code is stored on the Backstage GitHub repo.